City in Translation

 The Department is focused on developing new formats for practice-based research training in the creative sector, mainly on art practices, curatorial practices, NGO-activities and pedagogical practices.
 These new training formats are specifically directed at tapping into the innovative potential of creative practices.

-about Culture@Work
+Culture@Work

 The Culture@Work Project, initiated by the Lisbon Consortium and co-funded by the Culture Programme of the European Union, aims to develop an international platform for the circulation of artistic work and for the collaborative training of professionals in the cultural sector.